beneslami/Hash_Table/README.md

 sync_msg: ADD/DELETE/FIND/SHOW/FLUSH

 key: The key for shared memory region.
 In this implementation, for simplicity, I just assign data to key. ( key = benyamin, although this is quite insane, but work in progress to improve )

+On other side, the client receives a control message from server, parses it and figures out that there is a data in a shared memory region with **key** value.
+So, it collects the data and according to parsed control message, it adds the data to its local table.

+Note that, only ADD op-code needs shared memory region, because the table is synchronized at the beginning of running the client.